reecewbourgeois/dinner-menu-generator/README.md

 # Welcome to the Dinner Menu Generator!
+(Very much a work-in-progress)

 This is a one-page application written in TypeScript and ReactJS that
 generates a weekly dinner menu based on the meals in a specified MongoDB database.